lejara/DaGroupHardcore/README.md

 # LaGroupHardcore 1.1
 A spigot server plugin

-Minecraft group hardcore, with a shared pool of lives, and a day timer for all players
+Minecraft group hardcore, with a shared pool of lives, and a day timer for all players on your server!

 ## Objective
 You have a set number of lives and days shared with all players.